 Socially, kids typically develop the ability to take turns, see other people’s perspectives, and understand that actions have consequences.
 The circuits that process emotion and feelings strengthen and mature.
 At this stage, you can help kids along by teaching them to reflect on things like cause and effect.

 Teens start thinking more abstractly and with more complexity.
 They consider the “what ifs” of situations to figure out possible outcomes.
 In school, this means they’re ready to

 and understand characters and plots in deeper ways when they read.

 Socially, these new skills help them see that other people’s reactions are sometimes based on different perspectives and experiences.
 Physically, it means they’re able to put different types of skills together to do more complicated things like driving.

 Once kids hit their teens, they don’t stop developing thinking skills.
 In fact,

-executive functioning skills—the skills that help all of us plan, organize, and complete tasks—don’t fully mature until age 18 or 20.
+— the skills that help all of us plan, organize, and complete tasks — don’t fully mature until age 18 or 20.
 As kids get older, the wiring system of the brain just becomes more intricate: Circuits intertwine with other circuits to allow all those skills to work together.